Jobs and Internships

 - Using Career Development Office's Resources

 This strategy involves contacting people to seek their career advice, discuss strategies, conduct informational interviews, and develop relationships.
 It is NOT asking them for a job or an internship.
-Seventy percent of jobs are obtained through networking.
+70% of jobs are obtained through networking.

 - LinkedIN is a great online tool for staying connected with peers, colleagues, and networking with others.

 - The Internet Public Library offers a Directory of Associations.
 You can find those most relevant to your interests.
 Many offer special rates for student membership and they often have job postings on their websites.

 Are you looking for an internship or job outside the Greater Cincinnati area?
 Xavier students may take advantage of reciprocity with other Jesuit colleges and universities in various locations throughout the United States.
 Reciprocity allows you to utilize some of the career-related services at other Jesuit colleges and universities to assist you with your out of town internship or job search.
 To learn more, schedule an appointment in the Career Development Office.
 To see a list of Jesuit colleges and universities, including the reciprocity services provided, visit the Jesuit Career Center Consortium website.

 Know what you want to do (it is ok to have more than one career interest) and where you want to work (corporate, non-profit, education, government, locally, overseas, etc.)

 Including a resume, cover letters, follow-up correspondences and more.

 Need help?
 See the Job & Internship Search Guide.

 Immediate openings are available for permanent or summer employment through these resources.
 Be cautious - utilize only "fee-paid" agencies, which indicates the agency receives compensation from the company.
 Students should take a number of interviews resulting from this source.
 Sophomores and juniors have obtained substantive summer work from temporary agencies.